bintescu/First-repository/README.md

-An game of x and 0 in C.
+A game of x and 0 in C.